-Imagine you have a friend that makes a lot of commitments but only does 53% of the things he said he will do over the next year and only 7% of the ones he commits to over two years.
+Imagine you have a friend that makes a lot of commitments but only does 53% of the things he said he will do over the next year.
+And only 7% of the things he commits to over two years.

 At this point you are probably asking what this has got to do with investing.
-More than you think.
-It’s about forecasting and reliability.
-But more on that later.
+A lot more than you think.
+It’s about forecasting.

-I came across an insightful blog post on forecasting by Jonathan Davis I immediately thought it is something that will also help you.
+When I came across an insightful blog post on forecasting by Jonathan Davis I immediately thought it is something that will also help you.

 Put Not Your Trust in Forecasts